 Legally, anyone undertaking a role that involves contact with, or responsibility for, children or other vulnerable adults should be taken through a safer recruitment process.
 Some individuals may not be suitable to work with adults at risk due to gaps in their understanding, skills, or knowledge.
 There may also be some concerns about their previous conduct.

 Good Recruitment Practice

-If appropriate for the role, the Disclosure and Barring Service (DBS) can disclose and check against their barred list.
+If a role is eligible, a DBS check at the appropriate level can be requested.
 But this is only one part of a safe recruitment process.
-In all cases regarding the vetting of paid and voluntary staff, best practice dictates a thorough checking of a candidate’s training and qualifications.
+In all cases regarding the vetting of paid and voluntary staff, best practice dictates thoroughly checking a candidate’s training and qualifications.

 All of the following should form the basis of safe recruitment and best practice when recruiting individuals to work with adults at risk:

 - Detailed application forms